AMD Ryzen 7 3700X CPU computer chip

 Most rugged embedded systems use fanless cooling systems, based on passively radiating away the heat.
 While effective, these systems might be unable to perform up to expectations over extended periods, making some form of testing essential.

-Burn-in Testing: An Extreme Stress Test
+How Burn-in Testing Works: An Extreme Stress Test

 Burn-in testing is basically a quality assurance test.
 The computer is stress tested continuously for hours at a time, often up to 48 hours or even more.